Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Methodology

-Hence, to address the identifiability issue in LNL, at least additional \(2C - 2\) noisy labels per instance are needed.
-One naive way is to request more noisy labels per instance, e.g., via crowd-sourcing, that satisfies the identifiable condition in \cref{claim:identifiability_noisy_labels}.
-Such approach is, however, costly, time-consuming and poorly scalable, especially when the number of classes \(C\) is very large.
-For example, WebVision dataset~\citep{li2017webvision} with \(C = 1,000\) will require at least an addition of 1,998 noisy labels per sample, resulting in an intractable solution.
-To mitigate, we propose a practical method in \cref{sec:practical_method} to generate additional noisy labels to address the identifiability issue in LNL.
+According to the identifiability condition, at least additional \(2C - 2\) i.i.d. noisy labels per training sample must be available to solve the LNL in its standard setting.
+One can naively request more noisy labels per training sample, e.g., via crowd-sourcing, that satisfies the identifiability condition.
+Such an approach is, however, costly, time-consuming and poorly scalable, especially when the number of classes \(C\) is large.
+For example, WebVision dataset~\citep{li2017webvision} with \(C = 1,000\) classes will require at least an addition of 1,998 noisy labels per sample, resulting in an impractical solution.
+To address this issue, we propose a practical method in \cref{sec:practical_method} to generate additional noisy labels to address the identifiability issue in LNL.